The Pros & Cons of Crypto Lending Platforms

 With crypto lending, you can earn interest from your crypto asset by depositing it into the lending platform.
 Depending on the platform, both individuals and corporations have faster access to loans than traditional lending platforms that are strictly navigated by state regulations, reliable credit scores, and various due diligence.

 Crypto lending platforms is set to bridge the gap between borrowers and lenders.
 Besides the streamlined process to lend and borrow crypto assets, most crypto-lending platforms offer attractive interest rates at around 8% on the coins.
 This is good news, especially when compared to the savings account from banks that provide around 1% of return on the assets.

 It’s quite a straightforward process when it comes to crypto lending.
 The lender deposits their crypto assets such as Bitcoin or other stablecoins to a lending platform.
 The lending platform proceeds to make the accumulated funds available to borrowers, either individuals or corporations, at an agreed rate.
 Borrowers take out a loan for a specified period and return the funds when the period expires and the agreed interest rate.

-Cryptocurrencies, as we all know, are volatile, and it’s easy for lenders to ended up losing more than earning.
-These platforms’ tax implications are also unclear as we’re dealing with newer technology, and many jurisdictions haven’t set up a clear procedure on dealing with crypto assets.
+Cryptocurrencies, as we all know, are volatile, and it’s easy for lenders to end up losing more than earning.
+These platforms’ tax implications are also unclear as we’re dealing with newer technology, and many jurisdictions have yet to set up clear procedures on dealing with crypto assets.

 Whether we agree or not with how cryptocurrencies are being perceived and handled in states worldwide, the crypto industry is proliferating.
 The rising of crypto lending will also offer unique opportunities for crypto investors and enthusiasts to earn interest, gain liquidity, and grow their crypto assets’ movements.